llvm-doe-org/llvm-project/llvm/docs/TestingGuide.rst

 - When expanding substitutions in a ``RUN:`` line, lit makes only one pass through the substitution list by default.
 In this case, a substitution must have been inserted earlier in the substitution list than any substitution appearing in its value in order for the latter to expand.
+(For greater flexibility, you can enable multiple passes through the substitution list by setting `recursiveExpansionLimit`_ in a lit configuration file.)
 - While lit configuration files can insert anywhere in the substitution list, the insertion behavior of the ``DEFINE:`` and ``REDEFINE:`` directives is specified below and is designed specifically for the use case presented in the example above.
-- If you find that the substitution expansion order is confusing or otherwise insufficient for your test suite, consider specifying ``recursiveExpansionLimit`` in a lit configuration file to enable multiple passes through the substitution list, as documented in :doc:`CommandGuide/lit`.
-- Defining a substitution in terms of itself, whether directly or via other substitutions, usually produces an infinitely recursive definition that cannot be fully expanded regardless of ``recursiveExpansionLimit``.
+- Defining a substitution in terms of itself, whether directly or via other substitutions, should be avoided.
+It usually produces an infinitely recursive definition that cannot be fully expanded.
 It does *not* define the substitution in terms of its previous value, even when using ``REDEFINE:``.

 The relationship between the ``DEFINE:`` and ``REDEFINE:`` directive is analogous to the relationship between a variable declaration and variable